ARCCA/introduction-to-python/setup.md

 currently using self-signed security certificates.
 Please do not be alarmed and click to accept the risk in your browser.

-Once you've logged in, please click on the "Terminal" button on the page to access a terminal environment you can use to run the commands featured in this course.
-The course material and the data-shell.zip file have already been added to the envrionment as well and are available in the desktop folder.

 **Accounts**
+The usernames and passwords for this service are not related to your usual Cardiff credentials (as we are only testing the service for now).

-Please use the following accounts to access the service.
-We’ll provide the password during the sessions.
+Please use the following accounts to access the service. **We’ll provide the password during the sessions.**

+ - training1
+ - training2
+ - ...
- - training1 through to training20
+ - training20

 ## Option A : Jupyter Notebook